How to Surf a Hurricane, Chapter 1

 Unsplash.com

-Chapter 1: Moro: The Family Business
+Moro: Family Business

 “Survival of our company?
 No. We still make money, but our costs… Our costs!
 How can we be profitable if we spend so much money?”
+He looked out the window as if searching for answers amongst the trees of downtown Pittsburgh, rich in their fall colors.

 “The price of natural gas — ”